gammapy/gammapy-meetings/coding-sprints/2020-11-Co-Working-Week/notes.md

 - User contributed notebooks?

-## Features
-- Model management functionality, such as `Models.select()` and `Parameters.freeze(type="spatial")`, lets
-- Unified flux points handling (see PIG 22)
-- Implement `EDispEnergyScaleModel`?

 ### Feedback from HAWC
-- Better support for HPX maps
-- Assymteric PSF
-- IRFs in zenith bins

 ## Feedback from CTA GPS
 - TS estimation using an `Estimator` or documentation (see above)?
-- Remove `BackgroundModel` and support the use case via `TemplateSpatialModel` (see above)?
-- Keep model in `MapDataset.cutout()` (see above)
-- Check behaviour if model is outside FoV

 ## Bugs and Fixes